BACP Reg. Personal Therapy in Bromley & Online

 Act - calmly, assertively and with direction

-1 in 4 of us in the UK will struggle with mental health challenges every year.
-Suicide is the greatest risk to men aged under 50, with more deaths than by accident, illness or knife-crime.
-Believing that they should be able to handle their personal problems alone, many people do not reach out for assistance despite being under considerable levels of stress.
-We never make good decisions in those circumstances, if indeed we make decisions at all.
+1 in 4 of us in the UK will struggle with our mental health every year.
+Until the age of 50, the thing most likely to kill a man is himself, which is quite an amazing thought.
+Believing that they should be able to handle personal problems alone stops so many people from reaching out for assistance, despite being under unbearable levels of stress.
+We never make good decisions in those circumstances, if indeed we are able to make decisions at all.

-If you are finding yourself tearful, anxious or overreacting to day to day events and don't know why, angry at the slightest thing, or perhaps unable to make what should be the simplest of decisions, counselling can help you to regain your balance.
+If you are finding yourself angry at the slightest thing and flying off the handle, overly tearful, anxious or overreacting to day to day events and don't know why, or perhaps unable to make what should be the simplest of decisions, be aware that stress can and does kill!
+Counselling can be one of the tools to help you regain balance in your life.

-Consider the appointments as mental health training, in the same way that you might enrol in a gym for your physical health.
-For so long in the UK seeking therapy was considered a weakness.
-Thankfully this attitude is now changing as people realise that the real bravery is not running away from problems or doing nothing and hoping that they will go away. but rather confronting these challenges head-on.
-There is absolutely no need for you to face your problems alone.
+Consider personal therapy as a method of mental health training, in the same way that you might enrol in a gym for your physical health.
+For so long opinion in the UK was that seeking therapy showed character weakness - thankfully the public are now more enlightened.
+The days of displaying a 'stiff upper lip' are over, real bravery is not ignoring or running away from your problems. but rather confronting your struggles and changing the way that things have always been done.
+There is absolutely no need for you to struggle alone.

 Are you indecisive, overly anxious or depressed?
 Do you procrastinate over tasks which you know you need to do and miss out on opportunities because of this?
 Therapy can help you to learn to harness your mental energy, think more positively, become more assertive and actually start to ask for what you want.

 Perhaps you simply feel as if life is passing you by, and that you are a passenger rather than a driving force in your relationships.
-Counselling can be a place where you put down guilt and shame over past events which you may have been carrying needlessly for years, and really think about what experiences you will take forwards.
-It can be a first step in starting to change your life.
-Can you imagine what it would be like to truly flourish?
+Have you been carrying guilt and shame over past events needlessly for years, because you cannot forgive yourself for past mistakes you have made?
+With therapy it can be truly possible to put this down and consider what experiences and lessons you will take forwards.
+How big can you dream, start instead to imagine what it would be like to truly flourish and move towards this.

-Are you overlooked for promotion because you don't have enough presence in your organisation, or losing employees and don't know why?
-Together we can re-energise your feelings about your career, start to plan a complete change in direction, or see how you might achieve a better work/life balance.
-We can discuss the threat of redundancy, getting the best out of your team, role play interview skills, identify strengths and weaknesses, start to call out workplace bullying or even consider how you start a tribunal for constructive dismissal.
+Are you overlooked for promotion because you don't have enough presence in the organisation you work for?
+Maybe your company is not thriving because it cannot keep employees and you don't know why?
+Together we can re-energise your feelings about your career whether that is pinning you down toachieve a better work/life balance, or considering how to approach a completely new direction in a different field entirely.
+We can discuss turning redundancy into opportunity, bringing the best out of your valuable human resources, role play interview skills, identify strengths and weaknesses, start to call out workplace bullying or even consider how you muster the courage to bring an industrial tribunal case.

 Sometimes the way we think about our relationships can be part of the problem we experience within them.
 Have you brought insecurities developed during previous relationships into a new one and caused it to sour as a result.
 Having a confidential place to examine this can encourage you to resolve issues rather than constantly argue, ignore or run from them.
 It is possible to fall in love with your partner again and you can come closer together, or conversely you might need to get your head around ending a relationship which you have fought too long to save.
 Our roles in relationships change as we age, from child to teenager, young adult to parent, perhaps on to becoming a carer for your own partner or parents.
 You might be exploring your own sexual identity or even considering gender reassignment.
 As relationships change this can be an opportunity for growth rather than loss, you need to be giving yourself positive inner dialogue in order to surf these waves.